 Siem Reap restaurants have been groundbreaking when it comes to Cambodian cuisine, with some of the most inventive Cambodian food in the country being cooked up in their kitchens by creative young Cambodian chefs who are as serious about the environment and sustainability as they are about experimenting with their cuisine.

-Those local talents include Cambodian chefs such as Sothea Seng, owner of Mahob Khmer and his exciting new Lum Orng farm to table restaurant; chef Pola Siv, owner of Mie Café; Kimsan Pol and Kimsan Sok, the head chefs at Embassy restaurant; chef Mengly Mork and his two Pou restaurants; and chef Pheak Tim, who helmed Trorkuon restaurant at Jaya House River Park hotel and now heads the kitchen at Templation resort.
+Those local talents include Cambodian chefs such as Sothea Seng, owner of Mahob Khmer and Lum Orng farm to table restaurant; chef Pola Siv, owner of vegetarian restaurant Banlle, which also offers a vegan menu; Kimsan Pol, the head chef at Embassy restaurant; chef Mengly Mork of Pinak Pou restaurant at Maison 557; and chef Pheak Tim, formerly of Trorkuon restaurant at Jaya House River Park hotel and now heading the kitchen at Shinta Mani Wild.

 Lum Orng Farm to Table Restaurant and Siem Reap’s Growing Green Movement

-While restaurants can lay claim to serving farm to table cuisine – meaning that the produce travels from farms or farmers markets direct to the restaurant kitchen and your table – Lum Orng is one of just a couple of restaurants in Cambodia with the farm on site.
+While other restaurants can lay claim to serving farm to table cuisine – meaning that the produce travels from farms or farmers markets direct to the restaurant kitchen and your table – Lum Orng is one of just a few restaurants in Cambodia with the farm on site.

-There is a sizeable organic farm and kitchen gardens across the road from the restaurant, another plot on the corner, and a further organic garden nearby at the chef’s charming boutique accommodation and cooking school, Isann Lodge.
-The chef also has another larger farm further out in the countryside beyond the Angkor temples at Beng Mealea.
+There is a small organic farm and kitchen gardens across the road from the restaurant, another little plot on the corner, a further organic garden nearby at the chef’s charming boutique accommodation and cooking school, Isann Lodge, and the chef also has a larger farm further out in the countryside at Beng Mealea.

-When I first interviewed chef Sothea Seng a couple of years ago, it was about his first Siem Reap restaurant, Mahob Khmer, which means ‘Khmer food’.
-It was for a feature story that I was writing and Terence was shooting for DestinAsian magazine about the handful of young Cambodian chefs I mentioned above who are elevating and redefining Cambodian cuisine.
+When I first interviewed chef Sothea Seng some years ago, it was about his first Siem Reap restaurant, Mahob Khmer, which means ‘Khmer food’.
+It was for a feature story that I was writing and Terence was shooting for DestinAsian magazine about a handful of young Cambodian chefs who are elevating and redefining Cambodian cuisine.

 Not long after that story published, I found myself working as Asia Editor of a wonderful new series of books called Truth Love and Clean Cutlery, a guide to ‘good’ restaurants.
 I was tasked with selecting Southeast Asia restaurants that were not only serving up delicious food (that went without saying), but were sustainable, ethical, socially responsible, and cared about their customers, staff and communities, as much as their cuisine.

-For the Cambodia chapter of that book, I included the same restaurants I had for the DestinAsian story, along with a handful of others I felt were ‘doing good’, including Sugar Palm, Malis, Cuisine Wat Damnak, Romdeng, Spoons, and Farm to Table, a casual community-minded eatery in the capital Phnom Penh that may not have had an on-site farm but had been working directly with farmers to source healthy, safe, organic produce.
+For the Cambodia chapter of that book, I included the same restaurants I had for the DestinAsian story, along with a handful of others I felt were ‘doing good’, including Sugar Palm, Malis, Cuisine Wat Damnak, Romdeng, Spoons, and Farm to Table, a casual community-minded eatery in the capital Phnom Penh, which has been working directly with farmers to source healthy, safe, organic produce.

 My selection was based on my knowledge of the restaurants, but we also had to ask the chefs to complete detailed survey forms to tell us more about what they were doing to reduce their impact on the environment.
 Some had been going to impressive lengths to be as sustainable and as environmentally responsible as they could.

-Over many years, chef Luu Meng at Malis had been painstakingly researching the origin and locality of ingredients across Cambodia for his restaurants in the capital Phnom Penh and Siem Reap, while Joannes Riviere of Cuisine Wat Damnak had developed a network of farmers, foragers and suppliers to guarantee the origin and quality of the produce he used.
+Chef Luu Meng of Malis has been painstakingly researching the origin and locality of ingredients across Cambodia for his restaurants in the capital Phnom Penh and Siem Reap, while Joannes Riviere of Cuisine Wat Damnak has developed a network of farmers, foragers and suppliers to guarantee the origin and quality of the produce he uses.

-Embassy’s two head chefs, Pol and Sok Kimsan, had undertaken in-depth research into the Cambodian seasons and what produce grew where and when and created monthly tasting menus that followed the seasons to ensure they were serving the freshest of ingredients.
-In Phnom Penh, Brittany Sims had also undertaken seasonal research at At Farm to Table, a casual community-minded eatery, where she’d worked directly with farmers for years to source healthy, safe, organic produce.
+In Phnom Penh, Brittany Sims has also undertaken seasonal research at At Farm to Table, a casual community-minded eatery, where she’s worked directly with farmers for years to source healthy, safe, organic produce.

-Owner of 17 year-old Sugar Palm restaurant Kethana Dunnet – considered the godmother of Cambodian cuisine by many of the Cambodian chefs – and her husband Bruce had been growing much of their restaurant’s produce on their own farm at Banteay Srei.
-The teams at Trorkuon, Romdeng and Spoons had all set up hydroponic kitchen gardens.
-Spoons, located in a breezy structure made of sustainable bamboo, that eliminated the need for air-conditioning, was also using solar power and had installed a water recycling system.
+The teams at Trorkuon, Romdeng and Spoons all set up hydroponic kitchen gardens.
+Spoons, located in a breezy structure made of sustainable bamboo, that eliminated the need for air-conditioning, uses solar power and has a water recycling system.

-Chef Pola Siv, owner of Mie Café, had also been growing herbs in his kitchen garden, as well as working with small producers, and doing his own foraging.
-As had chef Mengly of Pou Restaurant and Bar, who on the day we shot at the restaurant ran out of edible flowers for a dish, so hopped on his motorbike to head to a spot where he knew he could find some growing.
-The Kimsan chefs also forage on their way to work.
+Chef Pola Siv, owner of Banlle, has an urban farm in the heart of Siem Reap where he grows vegetables and herbs right outside the restaurant.
+He also works with small producers, and does his own foraging.
+As has chef Mengly Mork who on the day we shot at his restaurant ran out of edible flowers for a dish, so hopped on his motorbike to head to a spot where he knew he could find some growing.
+Kimsan also forages on her way to work.

-Other measures that the restaurants had taken included reducing single-use plastic and plastic bottles by filtering their own water, using bamboo or metal straws and bio-degradable take-away containers, saving organic kitchen waste to be collected by farmers for animal feed, partnering with Naga Earth to recycle their used cooking oil into biofuel, and participating in regular community clean-up days.
+Other measures that the restaurants have taken include reducing single-use plastic and plastic bottles by filtering their own water, using bamboo or metal straws and bio-degradable take-away containers, saving organic kitchen waste to be collected by farmers for animal feed, partnering with Naga Earth to recycle their used cooking oil into biofuel, and participating in regular community clean-up days.

-Lum Orng farm to table restaurant may not be on a farm as such – the farm is opposite the restaurant – and it’s not out in the countryside, where customers would be fewer.
-He chose a location in a village on the edge of Siem Reap that had enough land for him to grow what he needed, but was close enough to town to be convenient.
+Lum Orng farm to table restaurant may not be on a farm as such – the farm is opposite the restaurant and Sothea has another farm out in the countryside – but chef Sothea has chosen a location in a village on the edge of Siem Reap that has enough land for him to grow what he needs, but is close enough to town to be convenient.
 It’s just a 15-20 minute tuk tuk ride to the centre.

-It’s a dream come true for chef Sothea.
+It’s a dream come true for Sothea.
 And the chef and his team have created a dreamy experience for diners at Lum Orng.
 ‘Farm to table’ is a restaurant concept as much as a philosophy of growing, cooking and eating that is aimed at bringing the diner as close to the producer as they can get.
-At Lum Orng that means beginning an evening meal with a sunset tour, with a drink in hand, of the vegetable garden opposite the restaurant, and the small plot on the corner.
+At Lum Orng that means beginning an evening meal with a sunset tour of the vegetable garden with a drink in hand.

 The main aim of farm-to-table restaurants is to cut out the many stages of a journey that fresh produce usually takes as it travels from the farm to the restaurant table – a journey that typically entails a fair amount of time on trucks, in storage and in refrigerators, as it passes through supply and distribution channels en route to restaurant kitchens.
 By the time the produce arrives at restaurants it’s not necessarily that fresh.

-In contrast to what we tasted at Lum Orng, which started with the crunchiest and juiciest of cucumbers that restaurant manager Neang plucked from the vines on our tour, which were then washed and chopped in the kitchen and served immediately to our table with a wonderful pungent Cambodian dip.
+By contrast, our meal at Lum Orng started with the crunchiest and juiciest of cucumbers that restaurant manager Neang plucked from the vines on our garden tour, which were then washed and chopped in the kitchen and served immediately to our table with a wonderfully pungent Cambodian dip.
 Those just-picked cucumbers just might have been the best thing we ate all night at Lum Orng, despite the creative Cambodian dishes that followed, some plated individually, others made for sharing.

-Lum Orng means ‘pollen’ in Khmer, which, for chef Sothea, symbolises fertilisation, growth, regeneration, and renewal of the land, as well as for him as a chef venturing into new culinary directions.
+Lum Orng means ‘pollen’ in Khmer, which, for chef Sothea, symbolises fertilisation, growth, regeneration, and renewal of the land around the restaurant, as well as for him as a chef venturing into new culinary directions.
 Since opening his restaurant Mahob Khmer, the chef has dedicated himself to modernising traditional Cambodian food while showcasing the country’s culinary heritage, much of which was lost during the tragic Khmer Rouge genocide of the 1970s.

 If you’re planning to visit Siem Reap, you will need to make a reservation at Lum Orng farm to table restaurant.
-It’s still in soft launch phase and it’s low season, so it’s currently open for dinner only and there are no walk-ins.
+It’s open for lunch and dinner but walk-ins are not encouraged.
 That policy, and the seasonal set tasting menu, not only gives the chef the freedom to adapt the menu depending on what produce is ripe and ready, it also reduces food waste.

 Lum Orng Farm to Table Restaurant